Your employer should use a fair and objective way of selecting you for redundancy.

 - you’re exercising your statutory rights

-- whistleblowing, eg making disclosures about your employer’s wrongdoing
+- whistleblowing, for example making disclosures about your employer’s wrongdoing

 - taking part in lawful industrial action lasting 12 weeks or less